Science Fund of the Republic of Serbia: Programs of the Science Fund

 The Serbian Science and Diaspora Collaboration Program is a financial incentive that enables scientific research organizations to develop cooperation with the Serbian diaspora and improve their capacities through short-term visits by researchers from Serbia to diaspora experts and support for joint activities.

 The goal of the Program is to establish cooperation with the diaspora for the purpose of improving and exchanging knowledge, establishing or improving cooperation, joint work on scientific-research and research-development problems and challenges, publication of joint works and patents, support for the development of new services, commercialization of products, technology transfer, as well as and preparation of joint project proposals for applying to funds outside Serbia.
 The program supports basic and applied research in all research areas, without predefined priority topics.

-92 projects were approved as part of theThe Serbian Science and Diaspora Collaboration Program.
+92 projects were approved as part of the Serbian Science and Diaspora Collaboration Program.
 The projects will be implemented in cooperation with scientific research organizations from 22 countries of the world.
 The projects will be implemented in partnership with researchers from the diaspora and their scientific research organizations.